Various cities in India

-During the program local travel is arranged by the program staff and is typically on trains and private buses.
+During the program, local travel is arranged by the program staff and is typically on private buses and vans.
 The costs for all program-related travel in India are covered by the program fee.

 For safety and logistical reasons, we strongly recommend that students fly on the suggested group flight.
-If you choose to make your own plans and purchase your tickets separately from the suggested group flight, you are certainly free to do so.
-If you do make your own plans, it is important that you arrive in India on the same day as the group flight, and arrange to arrive as close as possible to the time that the group flight arrives.
-It is absolutely essential that you arrive at the same airport as the group flight.
+If you choose to purchase your tickets separately from the suggested group flight, it is essential that you arrive in India on the same day as the group flight and arrive at the same airport and as close as possible to the arrival time of the group flight.

-If you plan to arrive separately from the group flight, please send a copy of your flight itinerary to India Winterim at firstname.lastname@example.org so that Study Abroad can make arrangements for your separate arrival.
+If you plan to arrive separately from the group flight, please send a copy of your flight itinerary to India Winterim at firstname.lastname@example.org so that Study Abroad can communicate with the host organization about your arrival.

 Finally, it is important to note that the international health insurance policy provided by Cultural Insurance Services International (CISI) will only provide coverage for the time period between the official program start and end dates.
-If you plan to arrive early or stay after the end of the program and would like insurance coverage, you will need to make arrangements for that additional insurance coverage independently.
-If you are interested, please visit our CISI health insurance information site for more details.
+If you plan to arrive early or stay after the end of the program and would like insurance coverage for those extra days, you will need to make arrangements for that additional insurance coverage independently.
+Please visit our CISI health insurance information site for more details.

-Participants are housed two to a room in medium-range hotels and/or guesthouses.
+Participants are housed in double occupancy rooms in mid-range hotels and/or guesthouses.
 Lodging is included in the program fee, but participants cover the cost of their own meals.
-Meals are often provided on-site by the program hosts; when this is not feasible, lodging is provided near reasonably-priced restaurants.
+Meals are sometimes arranged onsite by the program hosts; when this is not feasible, lodging is provided near reasonably priced restaurants.
 Internet access is typically available at all program sites, though it can be significantly slower than typical internet speeds in the U.S.

 The India Winterim program is open to students of all majors who fulfill the following requirements: